zbioe/tf-ws/README.md

 - bash (used by local-exec tests)

 # Apis needed to be enabled in GCP
   If your account haven't enabled some services you can get an error with the link to follow to enable it
  - compute engine (https://cloud.google.com/compute)
  - iam policy (https://console.developers.google.com/apis/api/iam.googleapis.com/overview)

 # Credentials
   https://console.cloud.google.com/apis/credentials/serviceaccountkey

   Create an service account key, it could be Project -> Owner to terraform use without problems

   Create and download key as json file associated to the created account key

   Use the path in `terraform.tfvars` file

 # Vars
-  Setup all vars in `terraform.tfvars` file
-  Start from example with `cp terraform.tfvars.example cat terraform.tfvars`
+  Start from example with `cp terraform.tfvars.example terraform.tfvars`

 ### Project
 Project id used by automation